Randomized Block Coordinate DC Programming: Related Work

-\cite{pham2022alternating} recently proposed an alternating DC algorithm for partial DC problems involving two variables, where the objective retains a DC form when one variable is fixed.
-The algorithm is shown to converge to a Fréchet/Clarke critical point of the objective function under the Kurdyka-Łojasiewicz property, with non-asymptotic convergence guarantees.
+{Pham Dinh et~al.}~\cite{pham2022alternating} recently proposed an alternating DC algorithm for partial DC problems involving two variables, where the objective retains a DC form when one variable is fixed.
+The algorithm is shown to converge to a Fréchet/Clarke critical point of the objective function under the Kurdyka-Łojasiewicz {(KL)} property, with non-asymptotic convergence guarantees.

-More recently, \cite{yuan2023coordinate} proposed a block-coordinate method for DC problems; however, this method differs from DCA, in that it solves a proximal subproblem instead of the DCA subproblem in \eqref{eqn:main-surrogate}.
+More recently, {Yuan}~\cite{yuan2023coordinate} proposed a block-coordinate method for DC problems; however, this method differs from DCA, in that it solves a proximal subproblem instead of the DCA subproblem in \eqref{eqn:main-surrogate}.
 Furthermore, their analysis is based on the so-called \emph{Luo-Tseng error bound} assumption, which posits that the (sub)gradients of the objective function converge to zero in norm continuously as they approach a stationary point.
-This assumption severely limits the applicability of their results in nonsmooth settings, as most nonsmooth functions of interest exhibit discontinuous changes in subgradient norm.
+This assumption limits the applicability of these results in nonsmooth settings, as most nonsmooth functions of interest exhibit discontinuous changes in subgradient norm.

 DCA is also known as the convex-concave procedure (CCCP) when both the convex and concave terms are differentiable.
-Recently, \cite{yurtsever2022cccp} established an equivalence between CCCP and the Frank-Wolfe algorithm applied to an epigraph reformulation of the original DC problem.
+Recently, {Yurtsever and Sra}~\cite{yurtsever2022cccp} established an equivalence between CCCP and the Frank-Wolfe algorithm applied to an epigraph reformulation of the original DC problem.
 As a result, they showed a $\mathcal{O}(1/k)$ non-asymptotic convergence rate for CCCP.

-Our analysis differs from that of \cite{yurtsever2022cccp} in several key aspects.
+Our analysis differs from {theirs} in several key aspects.
 While they transfer guarantees from the Frank-Wolfe connection, we provide a direct proof.
 We consider the DCA template with potentially nonsmooth terms, which are managed through their subgradients.
 They demonstrate convergence in terms of

 which is not amenable to our block-coordinate analysis unless $f$ is also separable.
 Consequently, we identify a new gap function (see \Cref{sec:BC-DC}) suitable for measuring proximity to first-order stationarity, which is an essential component of our analysis.